 In Section 2, we saw that OpenCL can have higher CPU-GPU data transfer latency overhead than CUDA, which can reduce the effective bandwidth when a small size of data is transferred between the CPU and GPU.
-Thus, this can become a performance bottleneck, unless overlapped with GPU work (or minimized with other optimization techniques).
+Thus, this can become a performance bottleneck, unless it is overlapped with useful GPU work (or minimized with other optimization techniques).
 Figure 6 shows part of the trace of a double precision LU factorization in clMAGMA: the first row is the CPU work, where the black color represents the time of panel factorization; the second row is the GPU work, where the red color represents DGEMM operations and green color represents DTRSM.
-Yellow is copying data from GPU to CPU and grey is copying data from CPU to GPU.
+Yellow color reflects the time to copy the data from GPU to CPU and grey is copying the data from CPU to GPU.
 Although computation on the CPU has overlapped with the GPU, communication and computation on the GPU are executed sequentially.

 Figure 6: Partial CPU-GPU execution trace of a hybrid LU factorization in clMAGMA.
-Yellow and gray represent CPU-GPU communications that in this case are not overlapped with GPU work.
+Yellow and gray represent CPU-GPU communication that in this case are not overlapped with the GPU work.

-In OpenCL, performing work with a device, such as executing kernels or moving data to and from the device's local memory, is done using a corresponding command queue [4].
+In OpenCL, performing work on a device, such as executing kernels or moving data to and from the device's local memory, is done using a corresponding command queue [4].
 A command queue is an interface for a specific device and its associated work.
 A way to overlap CPU-GPU communication and GPU computation is by creating two command queues.
 One queue is used for data transfers and the other is used for kernel computations.
-Figure 7 shows part of the trace of double precision LU factorization similar to Figure 6, but here we have applied the two queues optimization.
+Figure 7 shows a part of the trace of double precision LU factorization similar to Figure 6, but here we have applied the optimization of using two queues.
 The first row is again the CPU work, the second row is the computation work of queue 1 on the GPU, and the third row is the communication work of queue 2.
 All color definitions are the same as in Figure 7.
-Note that based on this two queues technique, we made the communication overlap with the GPU computation work.
+Note that based on this two-queue technique, we made the communication overlap with the GPU computation work.
 Experiments showed that this approach lead to about 10% increase of performance for double precision LU factorization.